 The power port is on one side, and sync ports plus USB on the other.
 For those who are wondering what the USB port does, it only connects to the Godox wireless trigger, and pretty much does nothing else.
 So… duh. 🙄

-On the front is a focus assist light, which I hardly even use.
-For those who wants to use the flash inside a softbox, the modelling light mode is sorely missing.
+On the front is a focus assist light, which I hardly ever use.
+For those who want to use the flash inside a softbox, the modeling light mode is sorely missing.
 You will have to use your own torchlight as focus assist.

 B3) THE BATTERY PACK

 Anyway, there are two plugs, so you can use two flashes at once.
 A simple power button and LED to show the remaining battery.
-So far, the battery life seems to be good – survived many 3 hour shoots.
-Given that I did not always use full power.
-This pack should be able to take 2 flashes and still last pretty long.
+So far, the battery life seems to be pretty good – it is able to survive full 3-hour shoots… Given that I did not always use full power.
+Even when it is on 2 flashes, the battery should still last pretty long.

 Also note that the early batches had some battery problems, and I had the good luck to experience it.
-The battery died only after a couple of months of use, and I had to exchange it with the supplier.
-There seems to be no more issues afterwards though.
-The newer stocks and AD360 II should not face this issue.
+The battery pack died only after a couple of months of use, and I had to exchange it with the supplier.
+Thseemeems to be no more issues afterwards though.
+The newer stocks and AD360 II should not have any of these dead battery issues.